jevgenik/manuals/source/files/software/ros2/navigation/localization.rst

 * :ref:`loop_closure` Detection in SLAM: Detecting when the robot revisits a known location to refine its global position estimate.

+* ROMAN(Robust Object Map Alignment Anywhere).
+ROMAN is a view-invariant global localization method that maps open-set objects and uses the geometry, shape, and semantics of objects to find the transformation between a current pose and previously created object map.
+  This enables loop closure between robots even when a scene is observed from opposite views. `More Information <https://acl.mit.edu/ROMAN/>`_

 Local localization is precise and focused on the immediate surroundings, useful for fine-tuning the robot's movement and avoiding obstacles.
 Global localization, on the other hand, is about finding the robot's place in the broader context of its environment,